-Donald Trump Jr.: provocateur, master preacher for father
+Donald Trump Jr.: A potent voice for father’s campaign

 “We’re left with a situation where every presidential action is under a cloud of suspicion for corruption, and that suspicion increasingly seems justified,” said Noah Bookbinder, executive director of Citizens for Responsibility and Ethics in Washington.

 Trump Jr. has pushed back, suggesting that his criticism of Hunter Biden was not for having a famous father, but rather for trading access to his father’s office to enrich himself.
-There is no evidence of wrongdoing by either Biden
+But neither Biden has been charged with wrongdoing.

 Hunter Biden told ABC this past week that while his decision to take the job was not unethical, it showed “poor judgment.”
 But he also made clear that “Trump Jr. is not somebody that I really care about.”

-Moreover, despite a pledge to immediately cease all international business once the president took office, the Trump Organization has continued to work on previously struck agreements and profited from the presidency.
-Congress has called for investigations into foreign officials being steered to stay at the Trump hotel in Washington and Air Force crew members spending nights at Trump’s Scotland golf resort.
+Despite a pledge to cease all new international business once the president took office, the Trump Organization has continued to work on previously struck agreements and profited from the presidency.
+Congress has called for investigations into foreign officials being steered to stay at the Trump hotel in Washington, Air Force crew members spending nights at Trump’s Scotland golf resort and Vice President Mike Pence lodging at Trump’s Irish golf course, more than an hour from his destination.

 Trump Jr.’s eyebrow-raising attacks on another political son came just days after he had to distance himself from a headline-grabbing tempest when it was revealed that he had recently attended a Florida conference for Trump supporters where a parody video was screened that depicted the president killing members of the news media and political opponents.